EricLBuehler/mistral.rs/README.md

 **Note when using quantized derivative models**

-Please note that when using a derivative model with a quantized architecture, it is important to specify the corresponding model ID for the tokenizer with `-t` as failing to do so will result in a incorrect prompt templating:
+Please note that when using a derivative model with a quantized architecture, it is important to specify the corresponding model ID for the tokenizer with `-t`.

 `./mistralrs-server --port 1234 --log output.txt mistral-gguf -t HuggingFaceH4/zephyr-7b-beta -m TheBloke/zephyr-7B-beta-GGUF -f zephyr-7b-beta.Q5_0.gguf`